 You will benefit from access to a wide variety of healthcare equipment, as well as a range of full-body patient simulators that can breathe, talk, have pulses and can simulate a wide range of symptoms and clinical conditions.
 This will enable you to undertake practical scenarios in realistic settings, providing ideal preparation for professional practice placements and future employment.

 EU/EEA and Swiss students who have settled or pre-settled status under the EU Settlement Scheme, as well as Irish nationals, may be eligible for the UK tuition fee rate.

-Please note, unless you are applying to Student Finance Wales, if you are applying to study a PGDip Nursing pathway on a full-time basis, for student finance purposes you should apply for financial support as if you are an undergraduate Nursing student rather than for postgraduate funding.
+Please note, unless you are applying to Student Finance Wales, if you are applying to study a PGDip Nursing pathway, for student finance purposes you should apply for financial support as if you are an undergraduate Nursing student rather than for postgraduate funding.
 Student Finance Wales treat the course as postgraduate.

 Your future career

 You’ll graduate with an academic and professional qualification in learning disability nursing, building on your existing registration with the Nursing and Midwifery Council.
 This is recognised across the world and presents a wide range of career options across both fields of practice.